Not a date to celebrate: Why migrants need to reframe our relationship with 'Australia Day' - Honi Soit

 There is, undoubtedly, much reason to be grateful and to celebrate in our journeys as migrants who have prevailed, and continue to prevail, over adversity.
 But we cannot celebrate the struggles that we have overcome on January 26 without also condoning the violence by the settler-colonial state on First Nations people.
 We cannot claim that our celebrations are unrelated to the genocide and dispossession of Aboriginal people from their land because the very basis of our ability to celebrate so-called ‘Australia Day’ is founded on such dispossession and injustice.

 January 26 is a day to unlearn the myths that the settler-colonial state of Australia has imbued within us.
 It is a day to learn the deeply horrific and painful truth of this country that isn’t advertised in migration schemes or pathways.
-It is a day to do the uncomfortable yet deeply necessary work of reflecting how we participate in upholding the settler-colonial apparatus that continues to deprive First Nations people of their land and country.
+It is a day to do the uncomfortable yet deeply necessary work of reflecting on how we participate in upholding the settler-colonial apparatus that continues to deprive First Nations people of their land and country.

 But this work should not be restricted to just one day of the year.
 We must never forget the cost of our blessings, and constantly work to dismantle the ways in which the settler-colonial state exists within us and within the institutions that govern this country.